Follow the step by step process or choose what situation that best describes you:

 Internship

 The University of Hawai’i at Manoa-William S. Richardson School of Law requires you to complete at least 60 hours of pro-bono legal work as well as complete at least one legal clinical experience accounting for at least two credit hours.
-Pro bono work is done under the supervision of a licensed lawyer and includes law-related work with any federal, state, or local government agency, court or legislature, and working with indigent clients.
-Your internship/clinical experience may involve placement in an outside real-world legal setting such as a law office, agency, government office, or other setting in which you will interact with real clients.
+Pro bono work is done under the supervision of a licensed lawyer and includes law-related work with any federal, state, or local government agency, court, or legislature, and working with indigent clients.
+Your internship/clinical experience may involve placement in an outside real-world legal setting such as a law office, agency, government office, or other settings in which you will interact with real clients.
 Skills that you may use and hone during these clinical experiences include handling depositions, negotiating for clients, giving oral arguments, interviewing and counseling clients, drafting documents, investigating facts, performing alternative dispute resolution, motion practice, trial practice, and appellate practice.

 Degree Programs